Parents & families

 FERPA

-The federal Family Educational Rights and Privacy Act of 1974, known as "FERPA," governs access to student education records maintained by educational institutions, including the University of Wisconsin System.
+The federal Family Educational Rights and Privacy Act of 1974, known as "FERPA," governs access to student education records maintained by educational institutions, including the Universities of Wisconsin.
 FERPA's purpose is to protect the privacy of students and to ensure that students have access to their own records.
 Under FERPA, the presumption is that a student's records are private and not available to the public without the consent of the student.
 UW System employees responding to requests for student information must be aware of the unique, protected status of such information.
 Employees must not provide requested information unless the student consents to the release, or the information falls within a specific FERPA provision permitting release without consent.

 Students have the right to access most educational records that the university maintains about them and, in many cases, decide if a third person can obtain information from them.
 Students may challenge information in their records they believe to be inaccurate, misleading, or inappropriate.
-UW La Crosse International Education and Engagement cannot discuss various aspects of a student’s participation unless the student has given us permission in writing.
+UW- La Crosse International Education and Engagement cannot discuss various aspects of a student’s participation unless the student has given us permission in writing.